Hyperoptic vs Virgin Media: how do they compare?

 for 12 mths,

 But for many people, the whole point of going for a fibre provider rather than one who uses the fibre-and-copper network, is those much higher connection speeds.

-While everyone else tops out at up to 76Mb, both Virgin Media and Hyperoptic really only hit their stride in terms of what they can offer with their 100Mb packages - and this is where the comparisons get really interesting:
+While everyone else tops out at up to 76Mb, both Virgin Media and Hyperoptic really hit their stride in terms of what they can offer with their 100Mb packages - and this is where the comparisons get really interesting:

 And because Hyperoptic's fibre comes all the way into the building, there's practically no drop in speed, either because of degradation or contention - the latter of which seems to be a particular problem for Virgin Media customers.

-Furthermore, Hyperoptic can offer their 100Mb customers symmetrical uploads and downloads - that is, uploads are as fast as downloads.
+Furthermore, Hyperoptic can offer their 100Mb customers symmetrical uploads and downloads - that is, uploads as fast as downloads.

 Virgin Media's upload speeds, however, are somewhat underwhelming: up to 10% of the download speed at best.